 Student Associate Program

-GRASE Student Associates, a year-long paid internship positions, collaborates with the Director of the Center, campus partners, and student organizations in developing and implementing events, workshops, and special initiatives.
+GRASE Student Associates collaborate with the Director of the Center, campus partners, and student organizations in developing and implementing events, workshops, and special initiatives.
 Each Student Associates also has a primary focus on any of the following, but not limited to, special programs and events, communication, library and exhibit collection, research, and leadership development.
+The Student Associate positions are year-long paid internship opportunities.
 For open positions, please visit PT Job Board on the Center for Career and Professional Advising (CCPA) site

 LGBTQ+ Advisory Council

 The LGBTQ+ Advisory Council, a volunteer leadership opportunity, provides thought leadership on issues, policies, and practices impacting the LGBTQ+ communities at Haverford.
 Council members support the GRASE Center staff by identifying concerns, examining campus policies and resources, and making recommendations related to LGBTQ+ students.
 If you are interested in serving on the Advisory Council, please submit an interest form.

 GRASE LGBTQIA+ Alumni Mentorship (GLAM) Program is a pilot initiative that aims to enhance LGBTQIA+ students' overall college experience by matching students with alumni mentors for guidance, support, and resources.